YellowMinionPlannet/Notes/OfficialDoc_React/OfficialDOc_React_2025_1_25.md

 `useState` usually located at the beginning of a component(template) and it's isolated among component's instances.

 If you want to control multiple components using a same state.
-You need to scale up the state into their shared parent component.
+You need to lift up the state into their shared parent component.
 Please see example below:
 ```jsx
 export default function MyApp() {
   const [count, setCount] = useState(0);